-On December 22, 2017, the U.S. government enacted comprehensive tax legislation referred to as the Tax Cuts and Jobs Act (the "Tax Act").
+In December 2017, the U.S. government enacted comprehensive tax legislation referred to as the Tax Cuts and Jobs Act (the "Tax Act").
 Shortly after the Tax Act was enacted, the SEC issued Staff Accounting Bulletin No. 118, Income Tax Accounting Implications of the Tax Cuts and Jobs Act ("SAB 118"), which provides guidance on accounting for the Tax Act's impact.
-SAB 118 provides a measurement period, which should not extend beyond one year from the Tax Act enactment date, during which a company acting in good faith may complete the accounting for the Tax Act under ASC Topic 740.
-In accordance with SAB 118, the Company must reflect the income tax effects of the Tax Act in the reporting period in which the accounting under ASC Topic 740 is complete.

-To the extent that the Company's accounting for certain income tax effects of the Tax Act is incomplete, the Company can determine a reasonable estimate for those effects and record a provisional estimate in the consolidated financial statements in the first reporting period in which a reasonable estimate can be determined.
-If the Company cannot determine a provisional estimate to be included in the consolidated financial statements, the Company should continue to apply ASC Topic 740 based on the provisions of the tax laws that were in effect immediately prior to the Tax Act being enacted.
-If the Company is unable to provide a reasonable estimate of the impacts of the Tax Act in a reporting period, a provisional amount must be recorded in the first reporting period in which a reasonable estimate can be determined.
-For further information, see Note 10 "Income Taxes" in the Notes to Consolidated Financial Statements in this Form 10-K.
+SAB 118 provides a measurement period, during which a company acting in good faith may complete the accounting for the impacts of the Tax Act under ASC Topic 740.
+The measurement period began in the reporting period that includes the Tax Act's enactment date and ended when the Company obtained, prepared, and analyzed the information that was needed in order to complete the accounting requirements under ASC Topic 740.
+The Company provided a reasonable estimate for the impact of the Tax Act for the year ended December 31, 2017.
+The measurement period ended on December 22, 2018 and the Company recorded additional expense of \$0.9 million related to the transition tax.
+No other significant adjustments were made relating to the Act.
+Additionally, the Company has elected to treat global intangible low taxed income (GILTI) as a period cost and will expense GILTI in the period it is incurred.
+For further information, see Note 11 "Income Taxes" in the Notes to Consolidated Financial Statements in this Form 10-K.